bar47ney/ALLigator-Game/test/Test plan.md

 <a name="4"></a>
  ## 4. Testing Aspects
 During testing should be checked implementation of the main functions of the application:
-1. Начать игру
+1. Start the game
-2. Регистрация
+2. Registration
-3. Вход в аккаунт
+3. Sign In
-4. Угадать персонажа
+4. Guess the character
-5. Не угадать персонажа
+5. Do not guess the character
-6. Ознакомиться с правилами игры
+6. Read the rules of the game
-7. Выход в меню после окончания игры
+7. Exit to the menu after the end of the game
-8. Сыграть еще раз после окончания игры
+8. Play again after the end of the game
-9. Закрыть приложение
+9. Close application

 ### Functional requirements:
 #### 1. Start the game